 My goal for this year is to read 50 books, one per week on average.
 This is easy to do if you don’t watch TV or Netflix.

-You need to read books.
+You need to read books and act on them.

-Reading gives you knowledge, perspective, and ideas.
+It gives you knowledge, perspective, and ideas.

 AirPods have changed the way I consume audio.
 It’s like an extra pair of ears.